riddhiKakadiya/spdrs/README.md

-## Go Application that parses SPDR ETFs (​www.spdrs.com​) and stores into the database.
+### Go Application that parses SPDR ETFs (​www.spdrs.com​) and stores into the database.
+The data can be accessed using REST APIs.

 ## Technologies: Go, mariadb